kagyuu/Build_Tensorflow_GPU/README.md

 I bought a new computing machine that has RTX2070 GPU in Jan 2019.
-But the RTX20x0 series don't run on current tensorflow_gpu python package becase it was builded for CUDA9 and RTX20x0 only supports up-to-date CUDA10.
+But the RTX20x0 series don't run on current tensorflow_gpu python package because it was builded for CUDA9 and RTX20x0 only supports up-to-date CUDA10.
 So I have to build tensorflow from source code.